Lamune-Amo/GCC/gcc/config/amo/amo.md

 	    if (push_operand (operands[0], <MODE>mode))
 	      {
-		/* Use copy_to_mode_reg only if the register needs to be pushed is SP as CR16 does not support pushing SP.  */ if (!nosp_reg_operand (operands[1], <MODE>mode))
+		/* Use copy_to_mode_reg only if the register needs to be pushed is SP as AMO does not support pushing SP.  */ if (!nosp_reg_operand (operands[1], <MODE>mode))
 		  operands[1] = copy_to_mode_reg (<MODE>mode, operands[1]);
 	      }